Forest of Dean

 History Tour of Newent including St. Mary's Church

-Learn about the history of Newent and St Mary;s Church from a guided walk led by Door Pearce – Chair of Newent Local History Society and Rev Canon Simon Mason – Rector of Newent.
-The walk will start at 2pm and finish at Newent Market Hall.
+Learn about the history of Newent and St Mary's Church from a guided walk led by Dood Pearce – Chair of Newent Local History Society and Rev Canon Simon Mason – Rector of Newent.
+The walk will start at 2 at the Market Hall and finish at the church.

 Littledean Hall Grounds: Celts and Romans were here